 - Carry only necessary identification.
 In particular, do not carry your social security card.

 - When a social security number is requested to sign up for a service, confirm that it is actually needed rather than some other identifier.
 Make photocopies of all the information you carry daily, and store them in a secure location like a safety deposit box.

 - Shred financial or personal documents before discarding.
 Most fraud and identity theft incidents happen as a result of mail and garbage theft.

 - Do not let your debit card out of sight when purchasing goods and services.
 Debit cards pose a greater risk because they are associated with your checking account.

 - Checking your account balances and transactions online can help you regularly monitor your account activity and more quickly detect any fraudulent transactions.

 - Do not use an obvious password like your birth date, your mother’s maiden name, or the last four digits of your Social security number.
 Change your passwords frequently.

-- People’s Bank may force password changes on electronic products.
+- The bank may force password changes on electronic products.

 - Always put outgoing mail in a U.S. Postal Service mailbox, which is more secure than your home mailbox.